MakeSchool/FlappyBirdAdvancedSwift-Cloupp-Tutorial/steps/Adding the Character.md

 Creating the Character
 ===================

-We've created a Character class for you to use and imported it at the top of the file.
+We've created a Character class for you to use.

 To create the character, add the following line to the ```initialize``` method where it says
 ```// put your initialization code below this line```: